Strong, sculpture-like images, which are sharp and immediate.

 The influence of artists such as Marlene Dumas, Ken Currie, and Lucien Freud can be seen in Jacqui's portraits.
 Working mostly in black and white oil paint and graphite, and from her own photographs, she records women deep in thought, pulling faces and laughing.

 Jacqui lives in Hertfordshire where she has her studio.
 She studied at St Martins School of Art in the 1980’s and spent several years working in exhibition design and and window dressing.
 Her work is regularly on display in London, including at the Mall Galleries as part of exhibitions such as The Discerning Eye, The Society of Women Artists, and Passion for Freedom.
-She also has work in a number of private collections.
+She takes commissions and has work in a number of private collections.